 One of the most effective ways to use lavender oil to relieve stress is to place a single drop of the oil in your palm.
 Briefly rub your hands together, then bring your hands to your face, and breathe in the fragrance slowly and deeply.
-Repeat taking slow deep breaths, breathing in the fragrance, until you feel calmer.
+Repeat taking slow deep breaths, breathing in the fragrance, until you feel calmer.4.
+Feel more grounded

 Put the antibacterial qualities of lavender to work by dabbing a tiny drop of lavender oil directly on acne, boils, or ingrown hairs.
-Lavender helps calm the inflammation and heal the skin.
+Lavender helps calm the inflammation and heal the skin.6.
+Treat your feet

-Besides smelling heavenly, adding lavender oil in the sink when you’re doing dishes helps to sanitize without harsh chemicals.
+Besides smelling heavenly, adding lavender oil in the sink when you’re doing dishes helps to sanitize without harsh chemicals.8.
+Deodorize funky laundry

 The name “lavender” comes from the ancient Roman word “lavare”, which means “to wash”.
 The Romans not only bathed in lavender, they also added lavender to the water they washed their clothing in.
 You can do the same by purchasing ecofriendly unscented laundry detergent, and adding 60-90 drops of lavender oil in your laundry load to add a fresh aroma and kill germs.
-The aroma might dissipate in the dryer, so check out tip number 9!
+The aroma might dissipate in the dryer, so check out tip number 9!9.
+DIY dryer sheets

 A simple effective paste to apply to bites and stings is to take a 1/4 teaspoon of bentonite clay, add 7 drops of lavender oil, and enough Echinacea tincture to create a paste.
 Apply to the affected area several times a day.

-*for serious or poisonous bites or stings, seek professional medical treatment
+*for serious or poisonous bites or stings, seek professional medical treatment13.
+Relieve muscle tension

-Lavender not only relieves emotional tension, it also helps relieve tense and sore muscles.
-If you’re sore after a heavy workout, you can massage the sore areas with either coconut oil with a few drops of lavender, or Muscle and Joint Oil with added lavender for deeper, penetrating relief.
+Lavender not only relieves emotional tension, but it also helps relieve tense and sore muscles.
+If you’re sore after a heavy workout, you can massage the sore areas with coconut oil with a few drops of lavender.14.
+Tension headaches

 Before grabbing for an over-the-counter pain killer, try dabbing a drop of lavender on your temples.
-Sometimes, that’s enough to do the trick.
+Sometimes, that’s enough to do the trick.15.
+Natural cold relief

 Another lesser known use for lavender is for helping open the lungs and sinuses during a cold or flu.
 A simple trick is to place a bowl of water by the bed and float several drops of lavender oil in the water.
-The oil will help soothe inflamed sinuses and also disinfect the room.
+The oil will help soothe inflamed sinuses and also disinfect the room.16.
+Mood support

 Many women suffer from mood fluctuations every month.
 Keep some lavender oil on hand to sniff during times of escalated emotions.
-For cramps, massage the abdomen with a few drops of lavender in a teaspoon of carrier oil like coconut, almond, or even olive oil.
+For cramps, massage the abdomen with a few drops of lavender in a teaspoon of carrier oil like coconut, almond, or even olive oil.18.
+Hair treatment oil

 Both men and women can benefit from massaging lavender oil into the scalp to stimulate hair growth and increase circulation to the hair follicles.
-Use either of these carrier oils for best results: Bhringaraj oil, an ancient hair tonic from India, or Herbal Hair Oil, a blend of bhringaraj and other herbs.
+Use either of these carrier oils for best results: Bhringaraj oil, an ancient hair tonic from India, or Herbal Hair Oil, a blend of bhringaraj and other herbs.19.
+DIY hand sanitizer

 Make your own non-toxic hand sanitizer with this simple recipe.
 In a 2 oz. spray bottle, combine 1 oz. vodka, 1 oz. purified water, and 60 drops lavender oil.
 Shake well before every use.
 Simply spray on your hands, or use it as an on-the-spot surface disinfectant.